dlicht110/compiler-construction/BNFC-installation-java.md

 (Make sure to respect the distinction between capitalised and non-capitalised letters as in "JLex" vs "jlex".
 Don't miss out the `:.:`.)

 Install [JLex](http://www.cs.princeton.edu/~appel/modern/java/JLex/) version 1.2.6 (the latest version).
 To quote from the BNFC tutorial "JLex is just one Java file.
-Put it in some directory, e.g. `/usr/local/java/JLex`".
+Put it in some directory, e.g. `/usr/local/java/JLex`.
 Compile it with

     sudo javac Main.java

 in that directory".
-You may also want to look the instructions in the [readme file](http://www.cs.princeton.edu/~appel/modern/java/JLex/current/README).
+You may also want to look at the instructions in the [readme file](http://www.cs.princeton.edu/~appel/modern/java/JLex/current/README).
 After compiling `Main.java` my directory `/usr/local/java/JLex` contains (the output below was produced by doing an `ls` in `/usr/local/java/JLex`)

             CAccept.class            CLexGen.class            CUtility.class
             CAcceptAnchor.class      CMakeNfa.class           Main.class